Josh-Tracy/Josh-Tracy.github.io/_pages/redhat.md

 {: style="color:black; font-size: 80%;"}
 <h4>Errors</h4>
 {: style="color:DodgerBlue; font-size: 80%;"}
-"The Peers certificate issues could not be recognized" {: style="color:red; font-size: 80%;"}
+"The Peers certificate issuer could not be recognized" {: style="color:red; font-size: 80%;"}
 SSL Is not configured on GitLab.
 If GitLab is using a self signed cert:
 {: style="color:black; font-size: 80%;"}